spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 The option only defines whether the attempt should be started.
 If a draft activation is basically not possible, it will not be executed and may lead to errors.
 This is useful e.g. in a list report.
 If this option is set to `false`, all uploaded units have to be activated manually.

+!!! warning
+        Draft Activation for OData V2 in **OpenUI5** is not supported.

 ### `batchSize`

 **default:** `1.000`